aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/530_Network/tf-files.md

 ### vars-dynamodb.tf

-This file defines some varaibles with default values for the seven DynamoDB tables.
+This file defines some variables with default values for the seven DynamoDB tables.

 {{%expand "Expand here to see the code" %}}